Omolabake94/CyberSecurity_Bootcamp/HW_11/README.md

 ## Security Control Types
 The concept of defense in depth can be broken down into three different security control types.
 Identify the security control type of each set  of defense tactics.
 1) Walls, bollards, fences, guard dogs, cameras, and lighting are what type of security control?
-Answer: Preventive control
+* Answer: Physical control
 2) Security awareness programs, BYOD policies, and ethical hiring practices are what type of security control?
-Answer: Administrative control
+* Answer: Administrative control
 3) Encryption, biometric fingerprint readers, firewalls, endpoint security, and intrusion detection systems are what type of security control?
-Answer: Technical control
+* Answer: Technical control

 ## Intrusion Detection and Attack indicators
 1) What's the difference between an IDS and an IPS?
-Answer: Intrution Detection Systems analyze and monitor network traffic for signatures that match known cyberattacks, these tools do not take action on there own while Intrution Prevention system analyze, monitor. accepts or rejects network traffic based on ruleset.
+* Answer: `Intrution Detection Systems` analyze and monitor network traffic for signatures that match known cyberattacks, these tools do not take action on there own while `Intrution Prevention system` analyze, monitor. accepts or rejects network traffic based on ruleset.
 These tools can take action on their own.
 2) What's the difference between an Indicator of Attack and an Indicator of Compromise?
-Answer: Indicator of attack shows that an attack is ongoing on a system while indicator of compromise shows the details after an attack has been done.
+* Answer: `Indicator of Attack` shows that an attack is ongoing on a system. it detects the intent of what an attacker is trying to accomplish  while `Indicator of Compromise` indicates that the security of the network has been breached.
+It shows the details after an attack has been done.
 The information acquired can be used to mitigate future possible threats

 ## The Cyber Kill Chain
 Name each of the seven stages for the Cyber Kill chain and provide a brief example of each.